OSSNAPI/Php-Controller-Generator/README.md

 # Php-Controller-Generator
- A simple and robust tool to generate PHP Controllers using postman exports, currently it is designed to generate code for [Scrawler Framework](https://github.com/scrawler-php/scrawler) but it can be tweaked a little to generate controller and stubs for any PHP Framework
+ A simple and robust tool to generate PHP Controllers using postman exports, currently it is designed to generate code for [Scrawler Framework](https://github.com/scrawler-php/scrawler) but it can be tweaked a little to generate controller and stubs for any PHP Framework.
+This was created as part of **postman hackathon**

 ## How to use it
 - Download the zip file from the latest release